daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS EventBridge

 AWS EventBridge is a serverless, fully-managed and scalable event bus that enables integrations between AWS services, software services, and your applications.

+### Features

+- Decoupling and scalability
+- Event processing at scale
+- Event routing and filtering capabilities